openservicemesh/osm/docs/content/docs/install/manual_demo/_index.md

 Before proceeding, [verify the traffic policy mode](#verify-the-traffic-policy-mode) and ensure the `permissive_traffic_policy_mode` key is set to `true` in the `osm-config` ConfigMap.
 Refer to the section above to enable permissive traffic policy mode.

 In step [Deploy the Bookstore Application](#deploy-the-bookstore-application), we have already deployed the applications needed to verify traffic flow in permissive traffic policy mode.
-The `bookstore` service we previously deployed is encoded with an identity of `bookstore-v1` for demo purpose, as can be seen in the Deployment spec [docs/example/manifests/apps/bookstore.yaml](manifests/apps/bookstore.yaml).
+The `bookstore` service we previously deployed is encoded with an identity of `bookstore-v1` for demo purpose, as can be seen in the [Deployment's manifest](https://raw.githubusercontent.com/openservicemesh/osm/main/docs/example/manifests/apps/bookstore.yaml).
 The identity reflects which counter increments in the `bookbuyer` and `bookthief` UI, and the identity displayed in the `bookstore` UI.

 The counter in the `bookbuyer`, `bookthief` UI for the books bought and stolen respectively from `bookstore v1` should now be incrementing: